 1. Deterioration of Self-Care

 It may be time to move to a care facility if a loved one struggles to cook, clean, pay bills, and get dressed.
 You may notice their clothes and appearance, in general, are more unkempt.
 This is a sure sign that they are battling to do daily ablutions and self-care routines.
+Lots of people even hire sitter services for elderly when they notice these changes in the household.
+These help your loved ones to somewhat maintain their independence while giving you peace of mind.

 This means it would be better to have qualified personnel on hand to assist with these tasks.